tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 @section occt_modat_1 Geometry Utilities

 Geometry Utilities provide the following services:
-  * Creation of shapes by interpolation and approximation
+  * creation of shapes by interpolation and approximation,
-  * Direct construction of shapes
+  * direct construction of shapes,
-  * Conversion of curves and surfaces to BSpline curves and surfaces
+  * conversion of curves and surfaces to BSpline curves and surfaces,
-  * Computation of the coordinates of points on 2D and 3D curves
+  * computation of the coordinates of points on 2D and 3D curves,
-  * Calculation of extrema between shapes.
+  * calculation of extrema between shapes.

 @subsection occt_modat_1_1 Interpolations and Approximations

 In modeling, it is often required to approximate or interpolate points into curves and surfaces.
 In interpolation, the process is complete when the curve or surface passes through all the points; in approximation, when it is as close to these points as possible.

 Approximation of Curves and Surfaces groups together a variety of functions used in 2D and 3D geometry for:
-  * the interpolation of a set of 2D points using a 2D BSpline or Bezier curve;
+  * the interpolation of a set of 2D points using a 2D BSpline or Bezier curve,
-  * the approximation of a set of 2D points using a 2D BSpline or Bezier curve;
+  * the approximation of a set of 2D points using a 2D BSpline or Bezier curve,
-  * the interpolation of a set of 3D points using a 3D BSpline or Bezier curve, or a BSpline surface;
+  * the interpolation of a set of 3D points using a 3D BSpline or Bezier curve, or a BSpline surface,
   * the approximation of a set of 3D points using a 3D BSpline or Bezier curve, or a BSpline surface.

 You can program approximations in two ways:

-  * Using high-level functions, designed to provide a simple method for obtaining approximations with minimal programming,
+  * using high-level functions, designed to provide a simple method for obtaining approximations with minimal programming,
-  * Using low-level functions, designed for users requiring more control over the approximations.
+  * using low-level functions, designed for users requiring more control over the approximations.

 @subsubsection occt_modat_1_1_1 Analysis of a set of points